tip-org/tools-paper/paper.md

   tools together to make a simple inductive prover as a shell script.

 We are continually adding more tools and input and output formats to TIP.
-In the end we would like TIP to be a universal format for induction problems, backed by a powerful toolchain.
-We describe our plans for improving TIP in section \ref{future}.
+We are working to make TIP a universal format for induction problems, backed by a powerful toolchain.
+We describe our plans for improving TIP further in section \ref{future}.

 <!--
 #### Making inductive provers interoperable